 Phoebe Renee Ambrosino ('18) is a Creative Writing major from Long Island, NY.
 Phoebe spends most of her time writing music and staring longingly at pictures of her dog, Cino.
 She does not enjoy long walks on the beach but is the proud owner of an impressive seashell collection.
 When not working, you can find Phoebe attempting to reach peak coziness through melting into multiple layers of blankets and pillows with a hot cup of tea and a paperback book, preferably one with a riveting storyline.

-Kimberly Brandolisio (‘20) is a current first year from just outside of Philadelphia (you’ve almost surely never heard of the town).
+Kimberly Brandolisio (‘20) is a sophomore from just outside of Philadelphia (you’ve almost surely never heard of the town).
 Kim is undecided on a major, but considering a minor in Comparative Literary Studies.
 Reading and writing are a source of expression and relaxation for her, and she hopes to one day be a published author.
 When not at work, you can probably find her in her dorm writing and eating chocolate, or more likely just doing homework.

 Megan Ferrel ('18) is a Film and Media Studies major and a Women's, Gender, and Sexuality Studies minor.
 Megan is from the northern suburbs of Chicago, IL.
 They love writing because it allows them to de-stress after a long day.
 When not at work, you can catch Megan in the College Center doing work or eating a burrito or at the dog park wanting to pet and snuggle all of the dogs.

 Nina Dashti-Gibson ('20) is a potential Neuroscience or Psychology major from the tiny town of Eliot, ME.
 Outside of working in the Writers House, she enjoys singing, playing guitar and ukulele, and making art.
 She also loves to curl up with a good book and a cup of tea whenever it is raining or snowing outside.